 Class members participate in undergraduate research, including readings from the research literature, team development of project software, ethical analysis of their project applying CSCI 263 principles, documentation practices, and writing a research paper for public presentation.
 Prerequisites: major in computer science with senior standing, and completion of or concurrent enrollment in computer science core courses, ordinarily including CSCI 263, or permission of instructor.
 Offered annually.

 Students gain experience in computer-industry positions.
 Projects have included contributions to team programming, implementation of solid modeling (NURBS), documentation, business applications of computing, and applications of computer graphics in medical research.
 Internship experiences (whether for credit or not) are strongly encouraged for anyone considering a career in computing.

 This course provides a comprehensive research opportunity, including an introduction to relevant background material, technical instruction, identification of a meaningful project, and data collection.
 The topic is determined by the faculty member in charge of the course and may relate to his/her research interests.
 Prerequisite: determined by individual instructor.
 Offered based on department decision.
 See also Computer Science 350 and Computer Science 390.
 May be offered as a 1.00 credit course or .50 credit course.

-Recent projects, usually executed by individuals and coordinated with ongoing undergraduate research projects, include cluster-assisted computer vision for robots, parallel computing in computer science education, neural networks, applications of genetic algorithms to scheduling, computational Bayesian image reconstruction, and design of software to assist choreographers.
+Recent projects, usually executed by individuals and coordinated with ongoing undergraduate research projects, include cluster-assisted computer vision for robots, parallel computing in computer science education, and middleware for interdisciplinary web applications.